St. Catharines station

 St. Catharines station is a railway station in St. Catharines, Ontario, Canada.
 It is served by the Maple Leaf train between Toronto and New York City and is a stop on the Lakeshore West line of GO Transit.
 The station is a designated Heritage Railway Station.

 History

 The single level pavilion-style station was built and opened in 1917 by the Grand Trunk Railway and acquired by CN Rail in 1923 who used it for passenger service.
 Via Rail gained ownership in 1986 It is the third station to be built on the site, first in 1853 by Great Western Railway and then 1898 by Grand Trunk.
 It was renovated in 1988 and 1994, but neither changed the appearance of the structure.

 The station was formerly staffed by Via Rail, but the ticket agent was replaced by an automated kiosk in October 2012.
 A similar station was also built in Berlin, New Hampshire around the same time in 1917.

 Service

-As of September 2021, GO Transit operates a single weekday round trip on the Lakeshore West commuter train service between Toronto and Niagara Falls.
-On weekends, four round trips operate between Toronto and Niagara Falls.
+As of May 2024, GO Transit operates three daily round trips on the Lakeshore West regional rail service between Toronto and Niagara Falls.